Semidefinite optimization of the quantum relative entropy of channels: Conclusion

-A key insight of our work is the realization that the discretized linearization of this integral representation is essential to handle the maximization tasks inherent in working with the convex and nonlinear nature of relative entropy.
+A key insight of our work is the realization that the discretized linearization of this integral representation is essential for handling the maximization tasks inherent in working with the convex and nonlinear nature of relative entropy.
 This approach allowed us to contribute technically by extending the minimization techniques from~\cite{koßmann2024optimisingrelativeentropysemi} to the maximization problems that arise in our study of quantum channels.
 It is important to note that, while minimization tasks involving relative entropy can often be efficiently solved using interior-point methods, such as those developed in~\cite{fawzi2022semidefiniteprogramminglowerbounds,fawzi2023optimalselfconcordantbarriersquantum}, the maximization tasks present unique challenges.
-Unlike minimization problems, which can be handled in a systematic or ``black-box'' manner, maximizing a nonlinear convex objective is more complex.
-Exceptions to this are semidefinite programs, where the objective function is linear, making it both convex and concave, thus amenable to established optimization techniques.
-Even though the quantum relative entropy of channels can be seen as a concave optimization problem in the state $\rho_A \in \mathcal{S}(\mathcal{H}_A)$~\cite[Prop.~7.83]{khatriwilde2024} in~\eqref{eq:final_optimization_problem}, the functional expression we have to deal with is nonlinear and convex.
-Thus, clearly on one hand the hope for applicable techniques is justified due to concavity, and on the other hand appropriate tools might be difficult to find in order to get approximation due to the nonlinear and convex functional expression.
+Unlike minimization problems, which can be handled in a systematic or ``black-box'' manner, maximizing the relative entropy is more complex.
+Exceptions to this are semidefinite programs, where the objective function is linear, making it both convex and concave, and thus amenable to established optimization techniques.
+Even though the quantum relative entropy of channels can be seen as a concave optimization problem in the state $\rho_A \in \mathcal{S}(\mathcal{H}_A)$ (\cite[Prop.~13]{Wang2019magic} and \cite[Prop.~7.83]{khatriwilde2024}) in~\eqref{eq:final_optimization_problem}, finding a conic optimization representation including the relative entropy is a challenging task.
 As we have shown, in this situation an integral representation which solves the second challenge in a natural way can be very advantageous.